djamespeabody/social-identity-lab-website/content/authors/jeff_beaulieu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni

 ---
+Jeff is now a design researcher at Bank of the West.

 <h3>Thesis</h3>
-Weight Loss in Groups:  How Leaders and Uncertainty Influence Weight Loss Intentions.
+Weight Loss in Groups:  How Leaders and Uncertainty Influence Weight Loss Intentions

 <h3>Research Interests</h3>
 I am interested in social identity, leadership, uncertainty, group identification, and public health.
 In my research, I am examining the preference for different forms of prototypical leadership when people experience uncertainty and how this affects weight loss intentions and health behaviors.
 With my research I hope to create more effective interventions for a variety of public health issues.